National Bank of Ethiopia: History

 Lastly, the proclamation has also raised the paid-up capital of the bank from Birr 30.0 million to Birr 50.0 million.
 On 14 October 2022, NBE issued foreign currency restriction to control local forex.
 38 imported goods were prohibited such as liquors, automobiles, furniture, foods among others unless they register to national banks to approve accessing the foreign currency.
-The restriction includes Ethiopian birr more than 3,000 and US dollar, applied to foreign nationals living Ethiopia to any countries, except Djibouti.
+The restriction includes Ethiopian birr more than 3,000 and US dollar, applied to foreign nationals leaving Ethiopia to any countries, except Djibouti.

 Financial inclusion

 The National Bank of Ethiopia is one of the original 17 regulatory institutions to make specific national commitments to financial inclusion under the Alliance for Financial Inclusion's (AFI) Maya Declaration.